dollar-store-dnd/combat-system/README.md

-# engine
+# combat-system
-This repo contains the main engine that runs the combat and roleplaying systems
+This repo has contains the core of the combat-system

+__Currently limited to single player combat__